 And I at first dismissed it.
 But I realized how important that was.
 And in city management, if the city manager retires or is terminated or whatever it may be, the recruitment process takes a while.
-And so, they usually bring in an interim, which is somebody retired that does the interim work well.
+And so, they usually bring in an independent executive, which is somebody retired that does the independent executive work well.
 They have their vast experience of understanding what’s going on.
 And they’re not afraid to say what’s needed to be said to make things better before that new person comes in.

 It wasn’t until years later when I started my firm that I recognized how important that was.
 I had worked as a COO for a law firm up in San Francisco then became a CFO for a large regional firm in Los Angeles.
 I moved back and then saw that these mid-sized firms that I was being pulled into, and one, I became their executive director, were growing and they needed that experience.
 But the limitations of the people out there that they could find – it was tough.
 And I had to grow, and I had some experiences because of that fortunate ability of having to be a change agent, in multiple levels.
 So, I realized how important it was.
 Then, when I started my firm, I understood that piece, that perspective I bring, whether I asked for it or not is, is a good thing for my clients – that I can come in and bring that perspective to them.